aagiulian/technical_review/README.md

 ### Installing

+Installation requires admin permission

 ```
 git clone https://github.com/darklink41/technical_review
 cd technical_review
 sh install.sh
 ```

-Now just run the client and the server
+Now just run the client and the server, if you used install.sh they're in the **build** directory
 ```
 ./server
 ./client